cutenode/retrogen/generate/README.md

 A tool that generates Markdown retros for GitHub users and organizaations.
 This is the all-in-one solution for retrogen that incorporates both the [`@retrogen/core`](../core/) and [`@retrogen/templates`](../templates/) modules.

+## Prerequisites

+To run this project, it's assumed that you have a GitHub Personal Access Token configured in your environment under the `GITHUB_TOKEN` environment variable.
+You can either do this manually, automatically with your own tooling, or by adding an appropriately configured `.env` file to your project.

 ## Usage

 ```js